 The core aim of the Foundation stage is to provide a strong and solid platform.
 To aid the early development of our children, we strongly believe that they should develop the three prime areas first.
 This begins with our youngest children aged 3-4 who attend our Nursery.
 As children grow and progress, the prime areas will support them to develop skills in the four specific areas.

 Children in EYFS learn by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and outside.
 Our outdoor areas are used all year round and in most weather conditions.
 We ensure activities support the Characteristics of Effective Learning to ensure learning takes place.
 These are:

-We provide regular opportunities for parents and carers to come into school and support their child, share their learning and celebrate successes.
+We provide regular opportunities for parents and carers to come into school and support their child, share their learning, and celebrate successes.
 We keep parents informed through weekly newsletters and we also meet regularly with them to ensure children’s learning and development through the EYFS is happy and allows them to excel with the support needed.
-This includes transition sessions, nursery visits and home visits, stay and play sessions (Nursery and new starters in Reception), online (Tapestry), celebration assemblies, reports and parent consultations as well as more frequent informal communication to suit individual families.
+This includes transition sessions, nursery visits and home visits, stay and play sessions (Nursery and new starters in Reception), online (Tapestry and Dojo), celebration assemblies, reports, and parent consultations as well as more frequent informal communication to suit individual families.
 Using Tapestry means that parents can engage with children regularly about their daily learning and can contribute to the knowledge we have of the children in school.
 It also enables parents to show us what they are doing in their home environment.

 * Learning walks and discussions with children.